 Instructions

-- Preheat oven to 350F and grease and prepare a donut pan.
+- Preheat oven to 350F and grease and prepare donut pan.

-- In a medium-sized bowl, sift almond flour, allulose, baking powder, xanthan gum, salt, and nutmeg.
+- In a large mixing bowl, sift almond flour, allulose, baking powder, xanthan gum, salt, and nutmeg.
 Set aside.

-- Pour the wet ingredients into the dry and mix only until combined.
-Do not over mix.
+- Pour wet ingredients into dry and mix only until combined.
+Do not over-mix.

-- Bake for 15 minutes in a 350F oven and then gently place a loose piece of tin foil over the donuts to prevent over-browning.
+- Bake for 15 minutes in a 350F oven and then gently place a loose piece of tin foil over the top of the baking pan to prevent over-browning

 - Bake for another 5-7 minutes or until the donuts are golden brown and cooked all the way through.
 Use a toothpick to test doneness.

-- Cool the donuts in the donut pan for at least 30 minutes before removing them.
-The donuts will be quite tender before they are completely cooled and may break if pulled from the pan too early.
+- Cool the donuts in the pan for at least 30 minutes before removing them.
+The donuts are quite tender until they have completely cooled and may break if pulled from the pan too early.

 Notes